AliSoftware/OHAttributedStringAdditions/README.md

 * baseline adjustment, **subscript**, **superscript**, …
 * And much more

+It also contains:

+* A category on `UIFont` to build a font given its postscript name and derive a bold/italic font from a standard one and vice-versa.
+* A category on `UILabel` to make it easier to detect the character at a given coordinate, which is useful to detect if the user tapped on a link (if the character as a given tapped `CGPoint` has an associated `NSURL`) and similar stuff

+> Note that for advanced URL detection, you should still prefer `UITextView` (configuring it with `editable=NO`) and its dedicated delegate methods instead of using `UILabel` (which does not publicly expose its `NSLayoutManager` to properly compute the exact way its characters are laid out, forcing us to recreate the TextKit objects ourselves, contrary to `UITextView`).

+## Documentation

+The source code is fully commented and documentation is auto-generated [here](http://cocoadocs.org/docsets/OHAttributedStringAdditions)

 ## Installation

 The suggested installation is via [CocoaPods](http://cocoapods.org/).
 Simply add the following line to your `Podfile`: